High Blood Pressure in Children

 - Endocrine disease

-- Certain medicines (prescription and over-the-counter drugs)
+- Certain medicine (prescription and over the counter)

-- Illicit drug use
+- Drug use

-- Angiotensin converting enzyme inhibitors (ACE inhibitors)
+- Angiotensin-converting enzyme inhibitors (ACE inhibitors)

 - Angiotensin receptor blockers (ARBs)